 Part of what makes cherry blossom season so magical is that it’s elusive and fleeting.
 In Chicago, the peak bloom period is late April.
 The best place to welcome spring with these beautiful blossoms is at the Garden of the Phoenix in Jackson Park.
 You can also spot some cherry blossoms at Graceland Cemetery, near Lake Michigan at Navy Pier, and Lincoln Park.
 If you really want to be wowed, head to the suburbs to visit Morton Arboretum or the Chicago Botanic Garden.

-8. Arab American Celebration – April 6, 2025
+8. Arab American Heritage Celebration – April 11, 2026

 10. Catch a Jazz Show

 Chicago’s jazz scene is iconic, and there’s no shortage of venues around town to catch a show.
 Your first stop should be the Green Mill in Uptown, a legendary club frequented by Hollywood actors, music legends, and mobsters.
 In Printer’s Row, the Jazz Showcase has been booking national and local acts since 1947.
 In Streeterville, Andy’s Jazz Club offers dinner and a show or just a cocktail.
+Chicago is the official host city for UNESCO’s International Jazz Day 2026 on April 30.

-12. Family Day at MCA – April 12, 2025
+12. Family Day at MCA – April 11, 2026

-Every second Saturday of the month, the Museum of Contemporary Art Chicago invites young visitors for Family Days.
+Every second Saturday of the month, the Museumof Contemporary Art Chicago invites young visitors for Family Days.
 Kids 12 and under can get creative, think deeply, and work together as artists.
 It’s one of the most fun things to do in Chicago with kids.

-13. Chicago Palestine Film Festival – April 12-26, 2025
+13. Chicago Palestine Film Festival – April 11-28, 2026

-14. Frida Kahlo’s Month in Paris at the Art Institute – Through July 13, 2025
+14. Matisse’s Jazz: Rhythms in Color at the Art Institute – Through June 1, 2026

 16. Explore Architectural History at InterContinental Chicago